abrouter/laravel-abtest/README.md

 ## Setting service provider
 This package provide auto discovery for service provider

-If Laravel package auto-discovery is disabled, add service providers manually.
-There are two service providers you must add:
+If Laravel package auto-discovery is disabled, add service providers manually to /config/app.php.
+There are service provider you must add:

 ```
-\Abrouter\LaravelClient\Providers\AbrouterServiceProvider
+\Abrouter\LaravelClient\Providers\AbrouterServiceProvider::class
 ```

 ### Publish client configuration: